Is Sharna Burgess And Bonner Bolton Dating? Their Undeniable Chemistry Explained

 A post shared by Sharna Burgess (@sharnaburgess) on

-In the post, Sharna admits at how Bolton’s skills at waltzing astounded her, exclaiming: “This cowboy can waltz!!!”
+In the post, Sharna admits at how Bolton’s skills at waltzing astounded her, exclaiming, “This cowboy can waltz!!!”

 “He tells me it’s because it reminds him of the Texas two step… so this dance is inspired by exactly that and the culture surrounding it.
 He’s worked his butt off and is on track to kill it tomorrow.”

-What is interesting in the post though is the fact that Burgess shrugged off the “controversy” which Entertainment Tonight believes refers to the unintentional crotch grab incident last week.
-After getting hold of the Sharna Burgess and Bonner Bolton before the show, ET queried on how they plan on making sure that the incident does not happen again.
+What is interesting in the post, though, is the fact that Burgess shrugged off the “controversy,” which Entertainment Tonight believes refers to the unintentional crotch grab incident last week.
+After getting ahold of Sharna Burgess and Bonner Bolton before the show, ET queried on how they plan on making sure that the incident does not happen again.

-“It got a lot of attention, that’s for sure,” Bonner admitted, adding that he would “definitely going to be more cautious of where my hands are.”
+“It got a lot of attention, that’s for sure,” Bonner admitted, adding that he is “definitely going to be more cautious of where my hands are.”

-Adding some humor to the conversation, Bonner said: “obviously, I don’t know what to do with my hands,” and then suddenly became serious about it.
+Adding some humor to the conversation, Bonner said, “obviously, I don’t know what to do with my hands,” and then suddenly became serious about it.

 “It’s really… it was so unintentional and I have all the respect on and off the dance floor for this young lady, so it’s totally cool.”

-Sharna, on the other hand, stuck to a few words to support her partner’s comments, saying: “We’re good.
+Sharna, on the other hand, stuck to a few words to support her partner’s comments, saying, “We’re good.
 It’s alright.”

 Of course, Sharna Burgess and Bonner Bolton didn’t get off that easily as rumors about them dating continue to swirl.
 This time, it was Sharna’s turn to talk.
-She explained that while they admit that they have been having fun in the competition which may be why they have such good chemistry, their top most priority is to get “Bonner through this competition as far as he can possibly go.”
+She explained that, while they admit that they have been having fun in the competition which may be why they have such good chemistry, their top most priority is to get “Bonner through this competition as far as he can possibly go.”

-Bonner then pitched in his thoughts, saying that he and Sharna “have a lot in common” and have similar personalities which can sometimes be a hindrance to them as he sometimes gets on her nerves because of it.
+Bonner then pitched in his thoughts, saying that he and Sharna “have a lot in common” and have similar personalities, which can sometimes be a hindrance to them as he sometimes gets on her nerves because of it.

 But while they deny any dating rumors during the competition, Bonner didn’t exactly state that there won’t be any Sharna Burgess and Bonner Bolton romance happening in the future.